cosmos/sdk-tutorials/scavenge/tutorial/04-starport-serve.md

 # Starting our application

-Let's follow the commands to run our application.
+Follow these commands to run our application:

 ```bash
 $ cd scavenge